appfigures/react-easy-emoji/readme.md

 ## Inspiration

-While building [appFigures Review Cards](http://blog.appfigures.com/unleash-your-app-reviews-with-review-cards/), we found several emoji rendering libraries for React, but none of them checked all of our boxes.
+While building [appFigures Review Cards](http://blog.appfigures.com/unleash-your-app-reviews-with-review-cards/) we needed a simple emoji rendering library for React.
+We found several but none of them checked all of our boxes.
 The idealist in us wanted a library that doesn't pack any unnecessary features, doesn't manipulate the DOM, and has a functional API that does things the React way™.
 So with a little inspiration from [this thread](https://github.com/facebook/react/issues/3386) we decided to roll our own.

 ## Other React emoji libraries